Topics, B

 * Application: Analyze spectral properties of differential operators which are invariant under an abelian group.

-* Bloch's theorem: Electron wave functions in the presence of a periodic potential (such as the electric potential of a crystalline lattice of atoms) are of the form exp{ i kx} u(x), where u(x) is periodic with the same period.
+* Bloch's theorem: Electron wave functions in the presence of a periodic potential (such as the electric potential of a crystalline lattice of atoms) are of the form exp{± i kx} u(x), where u(x) is periodic with the same period.

 * Bloch oscillations: A phenomenon that occurs when particles subject to a periodic potential are exposed to an additional static force, say, an electric (or gravitational) force in a single direction; The electrons then do not all move in the direction of the force, but instead oscillate back and forth in place; > s.a. tests of newtonian gravity.

-@ References: Gruber JMP(01)mp/00 [non-commutative generalization]; Bouda & Meziane IJTP(06)qp/07 [Hamilton-Jacobi formulation].
+@ General references: Gruber JMP(01)mp/00 [non-commutative generalization]; Bouda & Meziane IJTP(06)qp/07 [Hamilton-Jacobi formulation]; Cobanera et al PRB(18)-a1808 [for arbitrary boundary conditions].

-Block Universe > see time.
+Block Universe (or Eternalism) > see time.

 Bochner Theorem